 TRUMP’S CONFLICTS OF INTEREST

-Sunlight and the public are still waiting for answers on what open government will look like in the White House of President Donald J. Trump.
-What we do know is that the President only failed to set up a true blind trust for his assets, but in the weeks since Election Day and Inauguration has mixed the business interests of the Trump Organization with those of the American people, whom he represents.
+While Sunlight is still waiting for answers on what open government would look like in the White House of President Donald J. Trump, the actions of an administration allergic to transparency have answered some of our questions.
+What we do know is that the President not only failed to set up a true blind trust for his assets, but in the weeks since Election Day and Inauguration has continued to mix the business interests of the Trump Organization with those of the American people, whom he represents.

 There is no way for a President of United States to recuse himself from making domestic or foreign policy decisions which would have an impact upon his business holdings.
 If the White House does not take action, the potential for the most corrupt administration in history is clear.